BINAURAL SOUND MEDITATION

 Who is this for?

-It is also for those who have tried meditation but struggle to reach sustained depth, or whose minds feel busy and are looking for another way to settle.
+It is also for those who have tried meditation before but struggle to reach sustained depth, or whose minds feel busy or overwhelmed and are looking for another way to settle.

-Many people come to explore ways of calming the nervous system through embodied attention, or to access different states of awareness for creativity, clarity or insight.
+Many people come to these sessions to explore ways of calming their nervous system, or to access different states of awareness for creativity, clarity or insight.

 Why would I choose this over a traditional meditation class?